degauss-org/greenspace/README.md

 To create the EVI raster, individual tiles were downloaded from [LP DAAC](https://lpdaac.usgs.gov/) and combined using the [MODIS](https://github.com/MatMatt/MODIS) R package.
 Then the raster was clipped and masked to the contiguous United States boundaries.

-The raster file needed to run this container can be downloaded [here](https://cchmc.sharepoint.com/:i:/s/GRAPPH/EWBDVmOnRSFKpGHyLQa12aoB11KV9huUZ04bsY8VIRNDcA?e=zHLXnv).
+The raster file needed to build this container can be downloaded [here](https://s3.amazonaws.com/geomarker.grapph/greenspace/pepr_evi_June_2018_5072.tif).